"*" indicates required fields

 Many heroin users face more than just the physical dangers of drug use—they also struggle with underlying mental health challenges such as depression, anxiety, PTSD, or trauma.
 The National Institute on Drug Abuse reports that a significant percentage of individuals with heroin addiction also live with a diagnosable mental health condition.
 These co-occurring disorders can make recovery more complex, particularly with a drug as highly addictive as black tar heroin.

-On average, users who have both substance use and mental health disorders require specialized treatment that addresses both conditions at the same time.
-When mental health symptoms are left untreated, they can drive continued drug use; likewise, ongoing heroin use can worsen anxiety, depression, or trauma symptoms.
-This is why Red Ribbon Recovery offers integrated dual diagnosis treatment, combining evidence-based addiction care with mental health therapies designed to promote whole-person health and long-term stability.
+On average, users with both substance use and mental health disorders need specialized treatment that addresses both conditions simultaneously.
+When mental health symptoms are left untreated, they can drive continued drug use.
+Likewise, ongoing heroin use can worsen anxiety or depression.
+This is why Red Ribbon Recovery offers integrated dual diagnosis treatment, combining addiction care with mental health therapies to promote long-term stability.

-Our approach recognizes that recovery isn’t just about removing harmful substances from the body; it’s about helping clients build emotional resilience, learn new coping skills, and address the root causes of addiction.
-Through counseling, psychiatric care, peer support, and holistic practices, we provide a pathway to healing that goes beyond abstinence and supports every aspect of our clients’ lives.
+Our approach recognizes that recovery is about more than removing harmful substances.
+It is about helping clients build emotional resilience, learn new coping skills, and address addiction’s root causes.
+Through counseling, psychiatric care, and holistic practices, we provide a pathway to healing that supports every aspect of our clients’ lives.

 Signs of black tar heroin overdose and what to do

-For heroin users, an overdose can happen suddenly, especially with black tar heroin, which is highly addictive and often mixed with other drugs like fentanyl or cocaine.
+For heroin users, an overdose can happen suddenly, especially with black tar heroin.
+This drug is highly addictive and often mixed with other substances like fentanyl or cocaine.
 Because black tar can be injected, smoked, or snorted, its effects on the skin, lungs, and health vary, but the risk of overdose is always present.

 Common signs of a black tar heroin overdose include: